 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-I received this book for free from in exchange for an honest review.
-This does not affect my opinion of the book or the content of my review.Nexis Published by Entangled Teen
+I received this book for free from Publisher in exchange for an honest review.
+This does not affect my opinion of the book or the content of my review.Nexis by A.L.
+Davroe

 In the domed city of Evanescence, appearance is everything.
 A Natural Born amongst genetically-altered Aristocrats, all Ella ever wanted was to be like everyone else.